Climate and Average Weather Year Round in Bonita Springs Florida, United States

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Bonita Springs varies very significantly throughout the year.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Bonita Springs is August, with an average of 22.3 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 74% on August 12.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Bonita Springs experiences extreme seasonal variation in monthly rainfall.

 Rain falls throughout the year in Bonita Springs.
-The most rain falls during the 31 days centered around June 25, with an average total accumulation of 6.4 inches.
+The month with the most rain in Bonita Springs is June, with an average rainfall of 6.1 inches.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.

 Bonita Springs experiences extreme seasonal variation in the perceived humidity.

 The muggier period of the year lasts for 7.3 months, from April 10 to November 18, during which time the comfort level is muggy, oppressive, or miserable at least 38% of the time.
 The month with the most muggy days in Bonita Springs is August, with 31.0 days that are muggy or worse.